ChrisDuffley/stationPlaylist/addonuserguide.md

 	* Use SPl Controller to invoke SPL Assistant (enabled by default): If you check this box after assigning a command to invoke SPL Controller layer (see below), you can use SPl Controller command you assigned to invoke SPl Assistant layer.
 This is useful for people used to other screen readers where a single layer is used to access functions normally performed by both Controller and Assistant layers in NVDA.
 	* Assistant layer layout (NVDA by default): By default, NVDA will use the Assistant layer commands described throughout this user guide.
 You can choose between this default command set and JAWS for Windows, with layer commands used by these screen reader scripts replacing commands in the SPL Assistant layer.
 For example, with JAWS for Windows layout active, pressing SPL Assistant, R will announce playlist duration (default is SPL Assistant, D).
 See the JAWS layout section for SPL Assistant command changes between layouts.
 	* SPL Controller coverage (local and Remote Studio by default; Studio 6.20 and later): By default, SPL Controller layer will control either local or Remote Studio, whichever is in use.
 Alternatively, you can limit the scope or coverage of SPL Controller to local Studio or Remote Studio only.
 If local and Remote Studio are running on the same computer and the default option is used, SPL Controller will control local Studio.
 If using Studio versions earlier than 6.20, this setting will not appear.
-	* Keyboard command priority (StationPlaylist by default): Some add-on commands conflict with Studio commands, notably Control+Alt+End where NVDA will announce last table column versus playing ends of tracks in local Studio 6.10 and later.
+	* Keyboard command priority (StationPlaylist by default): Some add-on commands conflict with Studio commands, notably Control+Alt+End where NVDA will announce last table column versus playing ends of tracks in local Studio.
 You can configure NVDA to give command priority to itself, pass the command to StationPlaylist, or perform NVDA Command on first press then let Studio handle it when pressed repeatedly.

 After configuring the above settings, select OK from main settings dialog to save your changes, Cancel to discard them, or Apply to apply changes without closing the settings dialog.